Chukkukaapii/Advanced-LED-Control-System/README.md

 # Advanced LED Control System for Microcontroller

 ## Objective
 The following C program simulates an advanced LED control system on a microcontroller.
-This program includes almost all the major control aspects of LEDs through nested structures to handle state, brightness, and color, along with group settings about LEDs.
+This program includes  the major control aspects of LEDs through nested structures to handle state, brightness, and color, along with group settings about LEDs.

 ## Structure Definitions